 When selecting a thermal actuator, users do not need to choose based on the internal mechanical structure of the actuator.
 Internal designs such as diaphragm or wax capsule forms are determined by the manufacturer and do not affect installation compatibility or system operation in most HVAC applications.

 Selection should instead be based on functional and application requirements, including control method (ON/OFF, proportional, or smart control), operating voltage, normally open or normally closed behavior, stroke length, output force, valve connection size, and the intended working environment.
 By focusing on these parameters, users can reliably select the appropriate thermal actuator for their system without needing to consider internal construction details.
+For a detailed quality and durability checklist, see our guide on how to choose a high-quality thermal actuator.

 Product Classification by Thermal Actuator Type (Legom Products)